Australian authorities launch investigation after Ruby Rose accuses Katy Perry of sexual assault

 By Alli Rosenbloom, CNN

-(CNN) — Australian authorities say they have launched an investigation into a 2010 incident involving “Orange is the New Black” actress Ruby Rose, who earlier this week accused singer Katy Perry of sexual assault on social media.
+(CNN) — Australian authorities say they have launched an investigation into a 2010 incident involving “Orange is the New Black” actress Ruby Rose.
+Earlier this week on social media, she accused singer Katy Perry of sexual assault.

 The allegation stems from an incident Rose said occurred in a Melbourne nightclub in 2010 that Perry has since denied.